Ogo1024/Test/README.md

-# Class
+# Practice
-Repository created for class
+Repository created for practice